vmieres/The-Gold-Standard/README.md

 ## **Procedures**
-We gathered the data for the Average Hourly Wages from the majority of developed countries around the worldand and for the spot price of gold.
+We gathered the data for the Minimum Hourly-Wages around the world and for the price of 1 troy oz of gold.

 From: